 - contact the Quirky Kid support team via phone, chat, and/or email

 Clients may request to be anonymous or to use a pseudonym, unless it is impracticable for a Quirky Kid Psychologist to deal with the client or if a Quirky Kid Psychologist is required or authorised by law to deal with identified individuals.
 In most cases it will not be possible for the client to be anonymous or to use a pseudonym, however, if the Quirky Kid Psychologist agrees to the client being anonymous or using a pseudonym, the client must pay consultation fees at the time of the appointment.

 Purpose of holding personal information

 A client’s personal information is gathered and used for the purpose of providing psychological services, which includes assessing, diagnosing and treating a client’s presenting issue.
 The personal information is retained in order to document what happens during sessions, and enables the psychologist to provide a relevant and informed psychological service.

-Quirky Kid may use the personal information we have collected from You for purposes related above and to:
+The Quirky Kid Clinic may use the personal information we have collected from you for the purposes related above, and to:

-- carry out marketing or training relating to the our Services,
+- carry out marketing or training relating to our Services,

-By using our Service, You consent to Your personal information being collected, held and used in this way and for any other use You authorise.
-Quirky Kid will only use Your personal information for the purposes described in this Policy or with Your express permission.
+By using our Service, you consent to your personal information being collected, held and used in this way, as well as for any other use you authorise.
+The Quirky Kid Clinic will only use your personal information for the purposes described in this Policy or with your express permission.